OpenSimulationInterface/osi-sensor-model-packaging/README.md

     given in the `type` parameter (`osi::SensorView` in this example).

-    The version parameter given for the MIME type `application/x-open-simulation-interface` must concur with the version
+    The version parameter given for the MIME type `application/x-open-simulation-interface` will default to the version
-    specified as part of the top-level `osmp:osmp` annotation, and will default to this value if left unspecified.
+    specified in the `osi-version` attribute as part of the top-level `osmp:osmp` annotation.
+It is an error if a version number is specified neither as part of the MIME type nor using the `osi-version` attribute.

     It is an error if the mime-type specified in the annotations for one notional binary variable (i.e. with identical name attribute) differ,